u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/shipping/setup/third_party_shipper.rst

 Overview
 ========

-Odoo can handle various delivery methods, including third party shippers.
-Odoo can be linked with the transportation company tracking system.
+Thrive Bureau ERP can handle various delivery methods, including third party shippers.
+Thrive Bureau ERP can be linked with the transportation company tracking system.
 It will allow you to manage the transport company, the real prices and the destination.